 This friends to lovers Regency historical by a USA Today bestselling author will make you smile, cry, and sigh as you cheer Chance and Ivy on to their happily-ever-after.

-If you enjoy reading ugly duckling, wounded hero, or second chance stories with a dash of suspense, a sprinkle of humor, and spellbinding emotion then you’ll adore Collette Cameron’s tantalizing THE HONORABLE ROGUES SERIES™.
-Buy A BRIDE FOR A ROGUE and settle into your favorite reading nook for a rousing romantic adventure you can’t put down.
+If you enjoy reading ugly duckling, wounded hero, or second chance stories with a dash of suspense, a sprinkle of humor, and spellbinding emotion then you’ll adore Collette Cameron’s tantalizing THE HONORABLE ROGUES® series.
+Settle into your favorite reading nook for a rousing romantic adventure you can’t put down.

 Though this book can easily be read as a stand-alone, most readers prefer to read the series in order.